hbanko/GearIndicator/README.md

 http://ip/reset - deletes the gears.txt file and might require a reboot of the ESP.
 It is actually unnecessary - everytime you start /learn it will overwrite the old values.
 But keep in mind that this does not change your program code - thats always something that needs to be done.

+4. Wiring

+It is pretty easy to wire it all up.
+The voltage divider has 3 different wires.
+One will go to your motorcycles gear position switch.
+On a VStrom thats usually a pink wire that can be located on the left side close to the tank.
+The "input" of the voltage divider need to be connected to this wire.
+The ground of the voltage divider should go to the battery (don't put it on the frame) and the remaining one is the "output".
+It will go on pin AD0 on your ESP8266 (thats the ADC).
+Whats left is the power and the display.
+To provide the ESP8266 with 5V power we bought a regulator.
+It will get 12V from your motorcycle and the 5V it outputs will go to VCC on your ESP.
+You need to find a power line that is providing 12V when ingition is turned on.
+GND can be connected to your battery.
+The display has to be hooked up to the ESP power as well and there are 3 lines to control it.
+They are labeled on the little circuit board.
+Data In goes to pin 7 (GPIO13), CLK to pin 5 (GPIO14) and CS to pin 8 (CS).

-4. Parts List
+5. Parts List

-ESP8266 (e.g. NodeMCU eBay $8 or Jaycar XC3800 $39), 8x8 MAX7219 LED Matrix (Jaycar XC4499), Small case, 47K Resistor, 22K Resistor, 1nf capacitor (optional) and some wires
+ESP8266 (e.g. NodeMCU eBay $8 or Jaycar XC3800 $39), 8x8 MAX7219 LED Matrix (Jaycar XC4499), Small case, 47K Resistor, 22K Resistor, 1nf capacitor (optional), 5 Volt regulator (Jaycar ZV1505) and some wires